top of page

 A Kids Pass membership unlocks discounts on everything from theme parks to cinema trips, helping families enjoy more for less.

 You use it through their app or website.
-You show your digital pass or get codes to redeem offers.
+You can either show your digital pass or redeem codes for offers.

 The discounts include: